tldr-pages/tldr/pages/linux/toolbox-create.md

 > Create a new `toolbox` container.
 > More information: <https://manned.org/toolbox-create.1>.

-- Create a `toolbox` container for a different distribution other than the host:
+- Create a `toolbox` container for a specific distribution:

 `toolbox create --distro {{distribution}}`